 (a) Contact Officer

-i.
-A member of the Executive must be selected to be the Contact Officer who the Registrar
+(i) A member of the Executive must be selected to be the Contact Officer who the Registrar

-iii.
-Notice of a change of Contact Officer must be made within 20 working days of a
+(iii) Notice of a change of Contact Officer must be made within twenty working days of a

 4. Registered Office

 registered address at any time and register the new registered office and the date of the change

 5. Executive Officer Conduct

-- Officers must comply with the Incorporated Societies Act and the Constitution.
+(b) Officers must comply with the Incorporated Societies Act and the Constitution.